revolut-engineering/revolut-checkout-example/card-field-example/README.md

     yarn start
     ```

 ### 5. Test the SDK

 1. Visit [http://localhost:5177/](http://localhost:5177/) to see the application.
-1. From the sidebar, select the integration you want to test:
-  - **Event Handlers**
-  - **Redirect URLs**
-1. Try out different [payment flows](https://developer.revolut.com/docs/guides/accept-payments/get-started/test-implementation/test-flows#revolut-pay) using our [test cards](https://developer.revolut.com/docs/guides/accept-payments/get-started/test-in-the-sandbox-environment/test-cards) in the Sandbox environment.
+1. Try out different payment flows scenarios using our [test cards](https://developer.revolut.com/docs/guides/accept-payments/get-started/test-in-the-sandbox-environment/test-cards) in the Sandbox environment.

 > [!TIP]
 > To test the SDK in production enviroment update the following enviroment variables: `REVOLUT_API_URL`, `REVOLUT_API_PUBLIC_KEY`, `REVOLUT_API_SECRET_KEY` and restart the server.
->
-> To test Revolut Pay account-to-account payment flow in prodcution, you need a Revolut account and the Revolut app installed.

 ## Webhooks